clementh59/zkSnark-circuits/README.md

 Then, to generate a proof, look at the section below.

+## Generating a trusted setup

+You just need to run `make trustedSetup`.

 ## Generating a proof

+In order to generate a proof, you'll need a trusted setup.
+Please refer to the previous section.

 You can use the makefile in order to generate a proof for a given circuit.